phpdude/django-macros-url/README.markdown

 uuid - [a-fA-F0-9]{8}-?[a-fA-F0-9]{4}-?[1345][a-fA-F0-9]{3}-?[a-fA-F0-9]{4}-?[a-fA-F0-9]{12}
 ```

-If you want to offer more macros by default, you can fork and make pull request.
+If you want to offer more macros by default, you can fork and make a pull request.

 ### Installation

-You can install library with pypi like a charm.
+You can install the library with PyPI.

 ```
 pip install django-macros-url